- Table of Contents

 We have not ceased to pray for you, asking that you may be filled with the knowledge of his will in all spiritual wisdom and understanding, so as to walk in a manner worthy of the Lord, fully pleasing to him: bearing fruit in every good work and increasing in the knowledge of God; being strengthened with all power, according to his glorious might, for all endurance and patience with joy (Col. 1:9-11).

-The Spirit works in the sanctified to guide them and lead them into all truth (John 16:13), the truth that has as its outcome, by its power and effect, a liberation from sin.
+The Spirit works in the sanctified to guide them and lead them into all truth (John 16:13), the truth that has as its outcome, by its power and effect, liberation from sin.
 Filling them with the knowledge of His will, working in them both to will and to do what is pleasing to God (Phil.
 2:13), renewing the mind and conforming it to the very mind of Christ (1 Cor.
 2:16).
 We progress in the knowledge of His will, that we might progress in our liberation from sin and to righteousness.
-Therefore, this Spirit wrought work is to the believer, a most prized and precious doctrine.
+Therefore, this Spirit-wrought work is to the believer, a most prized and precious doctrine.
 For it is in this that his desire to please God is increasingly being satisfied and his aims accomplished as he is continually being conformed to that One in whom God is well pleased.
-That as it is written, Christ might be "the firstborn among many brothers" which, again, are defined by Christ as "those who hear the word of God and do it" (Luke 8:21).
+That as it is written, Christ might be “the firstborn among many brothers” which, again, are defined by Christ as “those who hear the word of God and do it” (Luke 8:21).
 It is those of whom it is said are born anew, and being of His Seed, this new life grows into His likeness, and ultimately to perfection in glory (Rom.
 8:29).
 Regeneration, justification, sanctification, and glorification is Christianity.
-To fall short of any one of these, is to fall short of salvation.
+To fall short of any one of these is to fall short of salvation.

 So then, according to Scripture, a Christian is defined as one sanctified by God for the purpose of living a life of obedience, in conformity to Christ, as revealed in His Word (Matt.
 28:19, 20, Luke 8:21, 1 Jn.
 2:6, 1 John 3:3, etc.).
 It is the sum and substance of the Christian life.
-If we do not meet these terms, we will have no inheritance in the Kingdom of God.
+If we do not meet these terms, we will have no inheritance in the kingdom of God.
+This separation unto holiness begins at regeneration and is to continue without interruption until the death of the body.
+As we read in Philippians 1:6, in the amplified version,

 And I am convinced and sure of this very thing, that He who began a good work in you will continue until the day of Jesus Christ right up to the time of His return developing [that good work] and perfecting and bringing it to full completion in you.